MarkJB/patterned-grid/README.md

 ## Running

 The resulting js has been comitted so this should run simply by opening index.html in a browser.

+Refresh the browser to generate a new version of the image.

 ## Development